Prior to placing different species of fish together in the same tank, you need to first find out if they compatible and can live together.

 “Fish compatibility” is described by aquarium hobbyists as the ability of different species of fish to peacefully coexist with other species.

-So the key to maintaining a healthy community tank is stocking your aquarium with the right combination of species to ensure a healthy and happy environment for all fish inside your home aquarium.
+So the key to maintaining a healthy community tank is stocking your aquarium with the right combination of species to ensure a healthy and happy community environment for all fish inside your home aquarium.
 However, in order to do this, you need to understand how to evaluate fish compatibility.

 It’s also crucial to acknowledge that while the temperament of individual fish will vary to some degree, most species can be divided into various categories based on their compatibility with other fish.

-So unless you know the category in which the fish you are considering keeping falls into, you should not move forward with stocking your tank.
-So let’s discuss fish compatibility in greater depth.
+So unless you know the category in which the territorial fish you are considering keeping falls into, you should not move forward with stocking your tank.
+So let’s discuss predatory fish compatibility in greater depth.

 What fish go well together?